emissions-api/emissions-api.github.com/examples/deck.gl.md

-In this example we explain how to use [deck.gl](https://deck.gl/#/) – a WebGL-powered framework for data visualization created by [Uber](https://www.uber.com) – to visualize the amount of carbon monoxide in Germany from a couple of days.
+In this example we explain how to use [deck.gl](https://deck.gl/#/) – a WebGL-powered framework for data visualization created by [Uber](https://www.uber.com) – to visualize the amount of carbon monoxide in the US from a couple of days.

 The result will look somewhat like this: